jverkoey/windfish/README.md

 ## Background

-This project was originally initiated to support [archaelogical efforts](https://kemenaran.winosx.com/posts/category-disassembling-links-awakening) aimed at understanding the implementation details behind Link's Awakening for the original Gameboy.
+This project was initiated to support [archaelogical efforts](https://kemenaran.winosx.com/posts/category-disassembling-links-awakening) aimed at understanding the implementation details behind Link's Awakening for the original Gameboy.
+The project has since grown to be a general disassembler for Gameboy ROMs.

 The name "Windfish" is a reference to the main focus of the Link's Awakening storyline.

 ## Overview